hanoii/composer-should-not/README.md

 The provided example configuration is what encouraged the creation of this plugin, see https://www.drupal.org/project/block_class/issues/3468976.

-They decided to create a new major version out of an older codebase :shrug:, and it has proven to be an issue for us, so with this we can preemptively avoid the module from being upgrade to 3.0.
+~They decided to create a new major version out of an older codebase :shrug:, and it has proven to be an issue for us, so with this we can preemptively avoid the module from being upgrade to 3.0.~ This was fixed with a new 4.0.0 release.

 However, other times I wanted something like this for ducumenting why a certain dependency should be locked to a specific version (something that I needed